The attendance target at Skegness Infant Academy is 97%.

 Failure to comply with this requirement will mean that your child will have unauthorised absences on their attendance record and this could lead to a referral to the Education Welfare Service.

-Pupils should inform a member of staff of any problem or reason that may prevent them from attending the Academy.
+Parents/carers should inform the Attendance Officer of any problem or reason that may prevent their child from attending the Academy.

-Parents should contact us, in confidence, whenever a problem occurs that may affect their child’s attendance.
+Parents/carers should contact us, in confidence, whenever a problem occurs that may affect their child’s attendance.
 Regular attendance means arriving on time for the start of the Academy day.
-It is the parent’s responsibility to ensure their child gets to the Academy on time.
+It is the parent/carers responsibility to ensure their child gets to the Academy on time.

 POOR ATTENDANCE = POOR ATTAINMENT!

-Mrs Dixon, our Senior Administrator and Mrs Wiltshire, our Attendance Lead, will help you with any enquiries.
+Mrs Bryan, our Attendance Officer will help you with any enquiries.